aclark4life/django-pci-auth/README.rst

 django-pci-auth
 ===============

-This application integrates the current Django "best of" PCI auth libraries/applications into a single application, then fills in the gaps.
+This application integrates the current Django "best of" PCI auth libraries into a single application, then fills in the gaps.

 Requirements
 ------------